barionleg/ANTs_wiki/ANTS-and-antsRegistration.md

   -m MI[fixed.nii.gz, moving.nii.gz, 1,32, Regular, 0.1]
 ```

-samples points on a regular grid, such that 10% of the voxels contain a sample point.
-Replacing "Regular" with "Random" adds a random perturbation to each point, to minimize any bias arising from regular sampling.
+samples points on a regular grid defined by the fixed image spacing, such that 10% of the voxels contain a sample point.
+A small random perturbation is applied to each point to reduce aliasing.

+Random sampling does not iterate over a grid, instead it randomly samples voxels, and again adds a random perturbation that displaces each point from the voxel center.

 The default number of MI samples in `ANTS` translates to a different sampling percentage for different images, so there's no direct replacement for this value.
 The setting in the `antsRegistrationSyN.sh` script is 0.25.
 Sampling more densely improves the capture range of the registration, at the cost of computation time.
 With a good initialization it may be possible to reduce the sampling percentage without harming performance.